michaeljr007/portfolio-blog-automation/posts/10-Countries-Where-Life-Feels-Like-a-Cozy-Dream-(Best-Standard-of-Living-Ranked!).md

 ## ☕ So...
 Should You Move?

 Maybe.
 Maybe not.
-Sometimes reading about these places is just a gentle reminder that the world is full of people striving for a better balance — more nature, less grind; more togetherness, less burnout.
+Sometimes reading about these places is just a gentle reminder that the world is full of people striving for a better balance, more nature, less grind; more togetherness, less burnout.

 Maybe you’ll pack your bags.
 Or maybe you’ll just light a candle tonight, put on soft music, and pretend you’re in Copenhagen for a little while.
 Either way, here’s to chasing your own version of cozy, wherever you are. 💛